trunk-io/docs/check/configuration/supported/clang-format.md

 # ClangFormat

-ClangFormat is a formatter for C.
+ClangFormat is a formatter for Protobuf and C, C++.

 You can enable the ClangFormat plugin with